Unsupervised Multimodal Deepfake Detection Using Intra- and Cross-Modal Inconsistencies: Related Work

-\textbf{Multimodal Deepfake Detection:} With more research being done in the field of Deepfake detection, numerous approaches are now concentrating on the multimodal approach by utilizing both visual and auditory information.
+\textbf{Multimodal Deepfake Detection.} Several approaches have recently focused on multimodal deepfake detection by utilizing both visual and auditory information.
 The key of multimodal method is to find the way to measure the dissimilarity between audio and video features \cite{an_audiovideo_deepfake_detection_method_using_affective_cues}.
-Li et al.\cite{an_audiovideo_deepfake_detection_method_using_affective_cues} proposed detecting Deepfake videos by analyzing audio-visual cues and perceived emotions which was extracted from Memory Fusion Network (MFN)\cite{MFN}.
-Chugn et al. \cite{Audio-Visual_Dissonance-based_Deepfake_Detection_and_Localization} incorporated the contrastive learning as the objective function and Modality Dissonance Score (MDS) to measure audio-video dissimilarity.
-Similarly, Hshmi et al. \cite{Multimodal_Forgery_Detection_Using_Ensemble_Learning} fed both visual features extracted from ResNet\cite{resnet} and audio Mel-spectral features \cite{mel_sprc} into a fusion network to produce the final prediction score.
+Li \etal.\cite{an_audiovideo_deepfake_detection_method_using_affective_cues} proposed detecting Deepfake videos by analyzing audio-visual cues and perceived emotions which was extracted from Memory Fusion Network (MFN)\cite{MFN}.
+Chugn \etal. \cite{Audio-Visual_Dissonance-based_Deepfake_Detection_and_Localization} incorporated the contrastive learning as the objective function and Modality Dissonance Score (MDS) to measure audio-video dissimilarity.
+Similarly, Hshmi \etal. \cite{Multimodal_Forgery_Detection_Using_Ensemble_Learning} fed both visual features extracted from ResNet\cite{resnet} and audio Mel-spectral features \cite{mel_sprc} into a fusion network to produce the final prediction score.
 In Zhou. \cite{joint_audio_visual_deepfake_detection}, similar idea was implemented by checking if the concurrency property of audio and visual features is broken.
-In Shahzad. \cite{lip_sync_matters}, it proposed a multimodal approach using Wav2Lip \cite{wav2lip} to generate a corresponding audio semantic features which help the model to distinguish between original and Deepfake videos.
+Shahzad~\etal~\cite{lip_sync_matters} proposed a multimodal approach using Wav2Lip \cite{wav2lip} to generate a corresponding audio semantic features which help the model to distinguish between original and Deepfake videos.
 Aforementioned methods rely on training the model with groundtruth labels of fake and real videos.
-On the contrary, in Chen. \cite{self_supervised_video_forensics_by_audiovisual_anomaly_detection}, the anomalies are detected by the autoregressive generative model which was trained by the sequences of synchronization characteristics taken from only real videos.
-POI-Forensics \cite{Audio_visual_POI_deepfake_detection} proposed an audio-visual identification verification approach, where the model is trained to extract embedded vectors that indicate the identities of videos through contrastive learning only by real videos.
+In contrast, AV-Anomaly \cite{self_supervised_video_forensics_by_audiovisual_anomaly_detection}, first learns a joint audio-visual segment feature in a contrastive setting from real videos, and then trains a likelihood estimator on those features extracted from real videos (an autoregressive generative model of sequences of synchronization characteristics).
+The likelihood estimator is then used to score a query video's likelihood of being real.
+Another unsupervised method, POI-Forensics \cite{Audio_visual_POI_deepfake_detection}, proposed an audio-visual identification verification approach, where a model is trained to extract features that indicate the identities of videos through contrastive learning on real videos, and then during inference, these features are used to compare a query video to a set of existing pristine (real) videos, to determine a fakeness score.
+In contrast to these methods which use audio-visual consistency as a mean to learn representative features for later processes (likelihood estimation or comparison to pristine videos), we aim to theoretically motivate and then develop a method that directly identifies inconsistencies in a query video.